 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Sweet has undergone many spelling variations, including Sweit, Sweet, Swete, Sweete, Sweett and others.

-More information is included under the topic Early Sweet Notables in all our PDF Extended History products.
+Another 29 words (2 lines of text) are included under the topic Early Sweet Notables in all our PDF Extended History products

-Sweet Settlers in the United States in the 17th Century
+Sweet Settlers in United States in the 17th Century

 - Robert Sweet who settled in Virginia in 1623

 - Robert Sweet, who landed in Virginia in 1623

 - John Sweet, who arrived in Salem, Massachusetts in 1630